deadnme/Twitch-Emote-No-Restart/README.md

 ## Overview

-This userscript fixes a long-standing Twitch chat annoyance: animated emotes (from Twitch, 7TV, BetterTTV, and FrankerFaceZ) restarting or flickering whenever the same emote is posted again in chat.
+This userscript fixes my long-standing Twitch chat annoyance: animated emotes (from Twitch, 7TV, BetterTTV, and FrankerFaceZ) restarting or flickering whenever the same emote is posted again in chat.

 Normally, when someone sends an animated emote like `LOL` and another person sends `LOL` a second later: